mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-style-property-types.md

     }
     ```

 - All properties accept the result of the `css.raw()` function, which serves as an escape hatch when there is a need to specify a string value for a property that normally doesn't accept the `string` type.
+Note that the `raw()` function is a *tag* function and must be invoked with the template string without parentheses.

 ## Numeric Types
 CSS defines the `<number>` type for unitless numbers and several numeric types which require unit specification, e.g. `<length>`, `<angle>`, `<percent>`, etc. For each of these types, Mimcss defines a TypeScript type, which serves dual purpose: